DeepPeep: Ranking

 When the search results pop up after the user has input their keyword, DeepPeep ranks the links based on 3 features: term content, number of backlinks. and pagerank.
 Firstly, the term content is simply determined by the content of the web link and its relevance.
 Backlinks are hyperlinks or links that direct the user to a different website.
 Pageranks is the ranking of websites in search engine results and works by counting the amount and quality of links to website to determine its importance.
 Pagerank and back link information are obtained from outside sources such as Google, Yahoo, and Bing.

 Beta Launch

 DeepPeep Beta was launched and only covered seven domains: auto, airfare, biology, book, hotel, job, and rental.
 Under these seven domains, DeepPeep offered access to 13,000 Web forms.
-One could access the website at [./Https://deepai.org/ DeepPeep.org] but the website has been inactive after the beta version was taken down.
+One could access the website at DeepPeep.org but the website has been inactive after the beta version was taken down.